Xakkusu/hangman-game/README.md

 ### Fixed Bugs
 1. When running the hangman game itself the while loop would not stop when the 8 lives were up but rather was an endless loop.
-So the user could technically used endless tries.
+So the user could technically use endless tries.
     - I mistook the hangman_index variable (which I also at that step falsly incremented, which was corrected in the same commit) for the variable which was part of the condition for the while loop.
 I added j += 1 to the correct indented position and the loop would stop after 8 lives were up.

-2. When a correctly guessed character was shown in the hint/hidden word only its first occurence was revealed even though the character occured multiple times in the movie title.
+2. When a correctly guessed character was shown in the hint/hidden word only its first occurrence was revealed even though the character occurred multiple times in the movie title.
     - I got together with other students that reviewed my previous codes and encountered the same problem, after some time and a lot of research ([this cleared a lot up](https://stackoverflow.com/questions/44307988/find-all-occurrences-of-a-character-in-a-string)) we were able to come up with a solution.
-    - Instead of just using one index number I implemented a list of all occuring indexes on which the correct character occured.
-This list is looped through so every single occurence of the correctly guessed character was in the hint/hidden word.
+    - Instead of just using one index number I implemented a list of all occurring indexes on which the correct character occurred.
+This list is looped through so every single occurrence of the correctly guessed character was in the hint/hidden word.

 As I was able to get rid of other problems while creating the according function, so the bug was never committed in the first place.